-This course teaches the fundamentals of playing and teaching single-reed instruments in the woodwind family.
-It will be taught every other year, alternating with MUSC 1800.
-It is required for music education majors.
+This course teaches the fundamentals of playing and teaching flute and double reed instruments in the woodwind family.
+This is a required course for music education majors.

-MUSC 1760 Woodwind Methods and Pedagogy II Semester Taught Spring (1:2:0) General Ed Requirement: N/A alternating with MUSC 1840.
+MUSC 1760 Woodwind Methods and Pedagogy II

+This course teaches the fundamentals of playing and teaching the single reed instruments of the woodwind family.
 It is optional, but strongly encouraged, as it satisfies the instrumental music education major's requirements at most four-year institutions.